 Hemel Hempstead Swimming Club (HHSC) ranks as one of Hertfordshire’s premier clubs.
-The Club currently has in excess of 250 members from age 5 to Masters Level and our swimmers compete regularly in a wide range of competitions from novice to national standard.
+The Club currently has in excess of 250 members from age 5 to Masters Level and our swimmers compete regularly in a wide range of competitions.
 We are Swim 21 accredited as a Skill Development Club and we are also accredited for Masters Swimming.
 In 2013 we were appointed as a Disability Assessment Centre so we can assist Disability Swimmers with their swimming goals.

 Hemel Hempstead Swimming Club (HHSC) can trace its history to 1840, when the village community used clay ‘puddling pits’ carved from the local canal.
 The Club was formally established in 1913 as a non-profit community-based entity providing training and skill development for all levels of swimmers, with a special emphasis on the youth from the Hemel Hempstead metropolitan area (population 138,000).
 The Club’s base is in Hemel Hempstead, one of the principal towns in Hertfordshire, with diverse demographics which mirror the National ratings.